SarahMDal/6540-database-project/Documentation.md

 #### A description of the columns:

-Artist Name: Renamed from artist_name, this pulls from the artists table. <br>
+`Artist Name`: Renamed from artist_name, this pulls from the artists table. <br>

-Active?: Renamed from artist_active, the view is set to only draw from active (Yes) artists. <br>
+`Active?`: Renamed from artist_active, the view is set to only draw from active (Yes) artists. <br>

-Type: Renamed from prod_type from the productions table, this is the type or class of instrument.<br>
+`Type`: Renamed from prod_type from the productions table, this is the type or class of instrument.<br>

-Brand: Renamed from prod_name from the productions table, this is the brand of the instrument. <br>
+`Brand`: Renamed from prod_name from the productions table, this is the brand of the instrument. <br>

-Model: Renamed from prod_model from the productions table, this is the model of the instrument. <br>
+`Model`: Renamed from prod_model from the productions table, this is the model of the instrument. <br>

 Genres: Renamed from genre_name from the genres table, this is the genre of the music, which uses controlled vocabulary from wikipedia entry on 'list of electronic music genres'.<br>